General

 Victor Panaretos, Chair (Switzerland, until Feb 2020)

-• The first Ethel Newbold Prize was awarded to Judith Rousseau at the ISI World Statistics Congress 2015 in Rio de Janeiro.
+• 2015: Judith Rousseau (CREST–ENSAE, Université Paris Dauphine), awarded at the ISI World Statistics Congress 2015, Rio de Janeiro.

-• The second Ethel Newbold Prize was awarded to Richard Nickl at the ISI World Statistics Congress 2017 in Marrakesh.
+• 2017: Richard Nickl (University of Cambridge), awarded at the ISI World Statistics Congress 2017, Marrakesh.

-• The third Ethel Newbold Prize was awarded to Mathias Drton at the ISI World Statistics Congress 2019 in Kuala Lumpur.
+• 2019: Mathias Drton (University of Washington, Technische Universität München), awarded at the ISI World Statistics Congress 2019, Kuala Lumpur.

-• The fifth Ethel Newbold Prize was awarded to Lester Mackey at the ISI World Statistics Congress 2023 in Ottawa.
+• 2023: Lester Mackey (Microsoft Research New England, Stanford University), awarded at the ISI World Statistics Congress 2023, Ottawa.

 Past meetings sponsored by the Bernoulli Society: